Skip to content

 3. Method C: Install globally (recommended for Windows)

-It's preferred nowadays to install pypi packages in virtual environments.
-Latest Linux OS' start implementing externally managed base environments now.
-The easiest solution to install is using pipx.
+It's now preferred to install pypi packages in virtual environments.
+The latest Linux operating systems are starting to implement externally managed base environments.
+The easiest way to install it is to use pipx.

 Method A: Install using pipx

-Use the following commands to install with pipx in an virtual environment: Install pipx from repo - if not avail check pipx website
+Use the following commands to install pipx in a virtual environment: Install pipx from repo - if not available, check the pipx website

 sudo apt -y install pipx

-Following command to ensure path is registered and app globally available.
-Might need to restart console or logout/login gain also to reread environment paths variable.
+Use the following command to ensure that the path is registered and the application is available globally.
+You may also need to restart the console or logout/login to re-read the environment paths variable.

 pipx ensurepath

-Start photobooth pipx installation.
-Allow import of system-site-packages as picamera2 is globally installed via apt in system-site.
+Run the photobooth installation.
+Allow the import of system-site packages, as picamera2 is installed globally via apt in system-site.

 pipx install --system-site-packages photobooth-app --pip-args='--prefer-binary'